With Integrations, users can use Microsoft Flow to connect with external services.

 - Under System Administration, click Integrations.

-The external connecting service is now allowed.
+The Microsoft Flow integration service in the Users & System Administration screen is now successfully configured.
 Next, use Microsoft Flow to configure the connection between Kintone and external services.
 In the account settings, the user can check which external services are connected and can disconnect from services.